CS 274A: Background Notes and Reading, Winter 2018

 Gaussian distributions from our own Alex Ihler

-- Chapter from Chris Bishop's book on graphical models
+- Chapter from Chris Bishop's book on graphical models (the material on graphical models starts about 20 pages into the document)

 - Topics: Concepts of models and